-9. Medium-Term Notes defined as all corporate and depository institution debt securities with a maximum remaining maturity of five years or less issued by corporations organized and operating within the United States or by depository institutions licensed by the U.S. or any state and operating within the U.S. Medium-term corporate notes will be rated in a rating category "A" or its equivalent or better by a NRSRO.
+9. Medium-Term Notes issued by corporations organized and operating within the United States or by depository institutions licensed by the U.S. or any state and operating within the U.S. Medium-term corporate notes will be rated in a rating category "A" or its equivalent or better by a NRSRO.
 No more than 30% of the City's portfolio may be invested in medium-term notes.